rgvillanueva28/covid-chatbot-ph/README.md

 - TESTS - to display number of tests conducted.
 - RATES - display recovery and fatality rate.
 - TODAY - display new cases for the day.
+- TOTAL - display the total cases including active, deaths, and recoveries.
 - PER MILLION - to display statistics per one million.

 ---